-FIRST DAY OF THE TOUR – The official Panama Relocation Tour begins on Saturday at 8:30am at the Crowne Plaza hotel.
+FIRST DAY OF THE TOUR – The official Panama Relocation Tour begins on Saturday at 8:30am at the Courtyard Marriott hotel.
 We will meet with an immigration attorney to discuss your Visa options.
-The meeting is in the Las Margarita room on the first floor (above the lobby).
+The meeting is on the second floor in the conference room across from the restaurant.
+Look for the large banner that says Panama Relocation Tours Welcome Briefing.
 Please do NOT bring your luggage to the room.
 The hotel will hold your luggage for you or you can pick it up in your room after the meeting.
-The meeting will last about one hour then we will board the bus to travel to Cornado/Gorgona where we will meet with expats who live there, see a few rentals, have lunch, check out a store in a shopping center (just in case your forgot something), then travel to El Valle.
+The meeting will last about one hour then we will board the bus to travel to Cornado/Gorgona where we will meet with expats who live there, see a few rentals, have lunch, check out a store in a shopping center (just in case your forgot something).

-After El Valle, we will go to an all-inclusive resort next to the Pacific Ocean where we will spend the night.
-We have made arrangements for the group to have dinner at 6:30pm in a private dining room.
+At the end of the first days we will go to an all-inclusive resort next to the Pacific Ocean where we will spend the night.
+We have made arrangements for the group to have dinner at 7:00 pm in a private dining room.

 On The Bus

 ON THE BUS – The bus is a comfortable 44 passenger bus with reclining seats and a small refrigerator.
 We rarely have more than 24 people on the bus so you will have plenty of room to spread out.
 There is room under the bus for luggage.
 And there is a narrow overhead compartment for purses or small backpacks.
 There are two rows on the bus.
 Jackie will need to keep the front seat behind the driver so they can communicate.
 There is NO reserved seating on the bus.
 Everyone will need to take turns sitting on the front seat opposite where Jackie is sitting to make it fair.
 We will be using a microphone on the bus and there are speakers at every seat so you should be able to hear everything that is being said.
 Each seat also has temperature controls for your comfort.